arnaudbreton/angular-smoothscroll/README.md

 angular-smoothscroll
 ====================

-An AngularJS directive to get a smooth scroll effect (like this: http://css-tricks.com/examples/SmoothPageScroll/)
+AngularJS directives to get a smooth scroll effect (like this: http://css-tricks.com/examples/SmoothPageScroll/).
+Pure vanilla JS and jQuery versions.

 #How to use it?

+## Common

 1. Build Coffeescript `grunt coffee:dist`
 2. Copy generated JS in .tmp folder and include it
 3. Add the dependency to your app `app.module('myApp', ['angularSmoothscroll'])`

+##Vanilla JS (to improve, too fast)

-4. Declare an HTML the link element which start scroll and the target `<a smooth-scroll target="target">Scroll to Target</a>`
+Just declare an HTML link element which will start scroll, add the `smooth-scroll` directive and pass the target ID: `<a smooth-scroll target="target">Scroll to Target</a>`

+##jQuery version
+Declare an HTML link element which will start scroll, add the `smooth-scroll-jquery` directive and pass the target ID: `<a smooth-scroll-jquery target="target">Scroll to Target</a>`.
+No target means scroll to top.

+You can declare the speed (default is 500): `<a smooth-scroll-jquery target="target" speed="1000">Scroll to Target</a>`

-5. You can declare the offset (default is 100): `<a smooth-scroll target="target" offset="30">Scroll to Target</a>`
+With both versions, you can declare the offset (default is 100): `<a smooth-scroll[-jquery] target="target" offset="30">Scroll to Target</a>`

 #How to contribute?